 Maya Devi temple, Asoka Pillar on the left and sacred Bodhi tree behind the pond.
 Lumbini Buddhas birthplace

-Born of King Suddhodana and his chief consort Maha Maya, Siddhattha Gotama lived in great comfort and luxury for twenty-nine years in the kingdom of Kapilavatthu or Kapilavastu until he resolved to renounce the worldly life in order to attain Enlightenment and be THE BUDDHA – the Gautama Buddha – founder of Buddhism.
+Born of King Suddhodana and his chief consort Maha Maya, Siddhattha Gotama lived in great comfort and luxury for twenty-nine years in the kingdom of Kapilavatthu or Kapilavastu until he resolved to renounce the worldly life in order to attain enlightenment and be THE BUDDHA – the Gautama Buddha – founder of Buddhism.

 “After I am no more, O Ananda!